 Are you calm under pressure?
 Is helping others at the top of your career considerations?
-Are you interested in a job that is less-than-routine?
-You might make a great emergency medical technician (EMT)!
+Are you interested in a job that is less than routine?
+You might make a great emergency medical technician (EMT), and if you live in California, you may be wondering how to become an EMT in California.

 But EMTs have many choices when it comes to choosing where to work and with the proper training, an EMT can take their emergency medical services career in a variety of directions.
-There are numerous opportunities for advancement — especially in California, where certified EMTs can be found working in ambulance companies, hospitals, amusement and national parks, oil rigs, fire and/or police departments, SWAT, stadiums, special events, and more.
+There are numerous opportunities for advancement — especially in states like California, where certified EMTs can be found working in ambulance companies, hospitals, amusement, national parks, oil rigs, fire and/or police departments, SWAT, stadiums, special events, and more.

 How to Become an EMT in California